MichelePardini/fio_test_cvo/README.md

 ## How to use this setup

 a) By now you should have decided the number of volumes/clients and calculated the size of the WSS based on the instance type.
 Each        client is mouting 1 volume<br/>
-b) Edit the 'create_dataset.fio' and change the params 'size' and 'nrfiles' to accomodate the new WSS, and 'iodepth' to define the            concurrency.
+b) Edit the 'create_dataset.fio' and change the params 'size' and 'nrfiles' to accomodate the new WSS,  'iodepth' to define the            concurrency and 'directory' to match your mount point name.
 Avoid changing 'numjobs'<br/>
 c) Run 'fio create_dataset.fio' to create the dataset on the volumes <br/>
 d) Once the dataset has been created, decide which workload to run.
 For seq rx you can run 'fio 64k_seq_wr.fio' from all the clients at the same time<br/>

-## Use Perfstat
+## Using Perfstat/PerfArchive

-It is paramount to get a perfstat during the whole test, that will run for ~28 minutes, to understand when the max/best performance was achieved, meaning how many jobs where running.
+For users that are familiar with NetApp and that want to investigate on CVO stats you can also get a perfstat during the whole test, that will run for ~28 minutes, to understand when the max/best performance was achieved, meaning how many jobs where running.

 When running the test you should also capture a perfstat, setting -t 2 -i 8,0.
 FIO has to be launched once perfstat reaches the 'sleeping' status in Iteration 1.
 Meaning sync step d) with perfstat.

+Otherwise you can trigger a PerfArchive once all the tests are completed.

 ## Example on how to edit the configuration files depending on the test scenario